isomerpages/moe-eunoiajc/news/2024/_posts/2024-03-21-post-Class of 2023 – Vol 3.md

 I’m not defined by my grades; and I would seek out friends who can accept me for who I am.
 These were some self-care steps I practised to better manage my emotions as a worrywart.</p>
-<h6><strong>What is one experience, feeling or idea from your time in Eunoia are you grateful for?</strong></h6>
+<h6><strong>What is one experience, feeling or idea from your time in Eunoia you are grateful for?</strong></h6>
-<h6>I would always keep with me a sense of appreciation and gratitude towards my EJ teachers and friends who had shown such love and care to me, especially during my lowest moments. </h6>
+<h6>I would always keep with me a sense of appreciation and gratitude towards my EJ teachers and friends who had shown such love and care to me, especially during my lowest moments.</h6>
 <p>I am grateful that my EJ teachers care more about who I am than what I
 can achieve.
 My form teacher, Mr Ng Boon Hong, had never failed to reach out and check in on me.
 He supported and believed in me.
 I also want to